Cj1m/Swimming-Relay-Order-Calculator/README.md

 As there is the constraint of 9 months to complete this Assignment (in addition to other school work) I have decided on the following:
 * No user login (no databases for individual people),
 * Upload and export via CSV only (previous calculations also available through the site)
+* Will be hosted on heroku _(not yet implemented)_ until such a time I want/can afford hosting